Like a Virgin (song): Recognition

 "Like a Virgin" has been recognized as one of Madonna's best songs, as well as the one that turned her into a superstar.
-Samuel Murrian named it the singer's third greatest song, that marked "the moment she went from being a big star to being an icon".
+Samuel Murrian named it the singer's ninth greatest song, that marked "the moment she went from being a big star to being an icon".
 It was also named her third best by Gay Star News' Joe Morgan.
 PopMatters's Enio Chola added that, "when ['Like a Virgin'] hit, [Madonna's] status was elevated to that of pop culture icon. [...] [it's] the song that defined for us who Madonna was (at the time) and would be turning into (in the near future)".
-Harrison Brocklehurst for The Tab referred to the song as one that "defined the genre"; he named "Like a Virgin" the singer's 18th best single.
 Sal Cinquemani named it "iconic", as well as "the first—if not the—signature song of her career".

 Entertainment Weekly's Chuck Arnold named it the second best song of Madonna's catalogue, as well as one of the best songs from the 1980s decade; a similar opinion was shared by Andrew Unterberger from Billboard, who named it one of the decade's "defining" tracks, and the singer's 10th best.
 Writing for Consequence, Allison Franks and Michael Roffman said it would always remain a "cultural artifact of the 1980s".
 Mike Wass from Idolator named it "one of the most iconic pop songs of all time".
 Matthew Jacobs added that it was the singer's most famous song, as well as a "staple at wedding receptions, on the airwaves and on lists of controversial moments in popular culture".
 Nicole Hogsett deemed it an "undeniable classic".
 "Like a Virgin" is one of the songs that "have come to define our times, influenced trends and triggered change in politics and culture", discussed in the 2003 documentary Impact: Songs That Changed The World.